Case Frameworks 19 min read ·

 • Based on our case library analysis, roughly 30% of first-round interviews include a market sizing component, making this a high-ROI skill to practice

 Ready to put these techniques into practice?
-Explore market sizing cases in our case library, or test yourself under time pressure with an AI Mock Interview that provides real-time feedback on your estimation structure and math.
+Explore market sizing cases in our case library, review our market sizing cheat sheet for quick reference, or test yourself under time pressure with an AI Mock Interview that provides real-time feedback on your estimation structure and math.